Club Universitario de Deportes: The amateur era (1928–1950)

 In 1928, the Peruvian Football Federation allowed the club to enter the Peruvian Primera División, the country's premier division.
 The club surprised opposing and supporting fans that year because they were the runners-up of the season.
 During that season, on 23 September 1928, Universitario played the first clásico with Alianza Lima, the defending champion of the season, and won 1–0.
 However, the team lost to Alianza in an end-of-season play-off for the league title after drawing 1–1 in the first leg and losing 2–0 in the second leg.
 The following year Universitario won its first season title and was crowned Peruvian champion, preventing los Blanquiazules from winning a third consecutive title.

+In 1930 the first FIFA World Cup was held in Montevideo, Uruguay, and the Peruvian national team attended the event with a squad in which the presence of eight footballers from the merengue side stood out (Eduardo Astengo, Carlos Cillóniz, Luis de Souza Ferreira, Alberto Denegri, Arturo Fernández, Plácido Galindo, Jorge Góngora and Pablo Pacheco).
+After the World Cup, the club's first official tour took place: it traveled to the provinces by steamship to face Association White Star, whom it defeated 1–0, then toured Huacho and took part in the Copa Gubbins.
+That same year, it was part of group 2 in the national tournament, achieving two wins and a draw, thereby advancing to the final round, where it finished third.